izenolab01/Linux/README.md

-# Main Page Heading
+# Linux Foundations Labs, Tutorial and Howtos
-This is the intro to the main page.
+This is complations of Linux foundations labs, tutorial, and howtos.

 ## Section 1
 A story.